fuyutaa/titleOnLevelStart/README.md

 # titleOnLevelStart
  Look at the example for clearence.
-Slide in-out with timers and tetx effects
+Slide in-out with timers and text effects

 MANUAL: